Non-Alcoholic Fatty Liver Disease (NAFLD)

 A condition where excess fat builds up in the liver of people who drink little or no alcohol.

-Often none, but may include fatigue, weight loss, and abdominal discomfort.
+Often asymptomatic, but may include fatigue, weight loss, and abdominal discomfort.

 Is NAFLD reversible?

-Yes, with lifestyle changes such as weight loss and improved diet.
+In some cases, yes, with lifestyle changes such as weight loss, diet, and exercise.

-Simple steatosis, non-alcoholic steatohepatitis (NASH), fibrosis, and cirrhosis.
+Possibly, including non-alcoholic steatohepatitis (NASH), fibrosis, cirrhosis, and liver failure.

 If you have any feedback, please get in touch.